LouisTabosa/Predictive-Modeling-PPV/README.md

 This repository contains the data, code, and results associated with the review article:

 > **"Advancements in Predictive Modeling for Peak Particle Velocity in Rock Blasting: Tracing the Evolution from Empirical Models to Artificial Intelligence Techniques"**
-> Louis D. G. Tabosa, José J. de Figueiredo*, Vidal F. N. Torres, Saulo S. Martins
+> Louis D. G. Tabosa, José J. de Figueiredo, Vidal F. N. Torres, Saulo S. Martins
-> Federal University of Pará (UFPA) · Unifesspa · Vale Institute of Technology (ITV)
+> Federal University of Pará (UFPA) · Universidade Federal do SUl e Sudeste do Pará (Unifesspa) · Vale Institute of Technology (ITV)

 ---